When you need to

 Here's how the surgery works

-Before surgery, we apply an effective local anesthetic.
-We then push the gums aside in front of the teeth affected by periodontal disease so that we have an overview of the teeth and their roots.
-First, we remove the inflammatory tissue and then we perform a thorough dental cleaning.
-This removes bacterial deposits and tartar, leaving the root smooth.
-Finally, we gently place the gums back in place and stitch them together.
+Before the procedure, we administer an effective local anesthetic.
+We then gently retract the gum tissue in front of the teeth affected by periodontitis so that we have a clear view of the teeth and their roots.
+First, we remove the inflamed tissue, and then we perform a thorough dental cleaning.
+This removes bacterial plaque and tartar, leaving the root surface smooth.
+Finally, we gently reposition the gum tissue and suture it in place.

 About a week after the procedure, you will need to have the stitches removed.